rmanocha/linear-nvim/README.md

 ## Usage
 There are two use cases supported as of now
-* You can fetch the 50 most recent issues assigned to you, search through the title/identifier of each of them, read it's description and copy the git branch of any one
+* Fetch issues assigned to you
+  * 50 most recent issues are returned
+  * You can search through them
+  * You can preview the description
+  * Copy the git branch name
-* You can create a new issue - only providing a title is supported as of now
+* You can create a new issue
+  * You will be prompted for the team to create the issue in (if you have multiple teams)
+  * You will also be prompted to enter a title for this issue
   * Description is in the works, as soon as I can figure out how to send it successfully via the graphql API
+  * After the issue is created, you can copy the identifier, git branch name, url etc.

 ### Getting an API Key